hoffstadt/DearPyGui/docs/README.md

 ---

-- [Sponsor](https://github.com/sponsors/hoffstadt) If you enjoy _Dear PyGui_ please consider becoming a sponsor.
+- [Sponsor](https://github.com/hoffstadt/DearPyGui/wiki/Sponsors) If you enjoy _Dear PyGui_ please consider becoming a sponsor.
-- [Paypal](https://www.paypal.com/paypalme/JonathanHoffstadt) For those who don't like rewards.

 If you are having issues or want to help, here are some places you can go:
 - [Github Discussions](https://github.com/hoffstadt/DearPyGui/discussions/)